 Optional Forms of Payment The actuarial equivalent of the member's defined contribution account can be paid on or after age 50 as a lifetime annuity.
 Plans of payments described in the Defined Benefit Plan Provisions are also available.
 The monthly annuity must be \$100 or more to receive the member's defined contribution account in the form of an annuity.
 Cost-of-Living Benefits Not available Health Care Not available.
-Contribution By Members 13% of salary is deposited into the member's defined contribution account.
-The member contribution rate is scheduled to increase to 14% of salary effective July 1, 2016.
+Contribution By Members 14% of salary is deposited into the member's defined contribution account.
 By Employers 9.5% of salary is deposited into the member's defined contribution account.
 4.5% of salaries is used to amortize the unfunded actuarial accrued liability of the defined benefit plan.